deepakgouda/nerdynet/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an upcoming Master's student at Georgia Tech.
-I am interested in applying deep learning techinques such as [GNNs](https://en.wikipedia.org/wiki/Graph_neural_network) to model large-scale computer networks.
+I am an Master's student at Georgia Tech specializing in Machine Learning.
+I am interested in applying deep learning techniques to model large-scale computer networks.

 I have worked as a quantitative researcher in algo-trading domain where I worked on statistical modelling of financial data and developed low trading latency systems.